-Seriously, Puerto Rico is a Caribbean paradise.
-Forget the Bahamas—just look at the pictures for yourself.
+One of our local trip planners in Puerto Rico described the island as "paradise."
+We're into it.
+Just look at the pictures for yourself!
 Dreamy beaches, palm trees, old Spanish forts, jungles, waterfalls, tropical drinks, delicious seafood—Puerto Rico has it all.
-I mean, come on—did you know there are rainforests in the USA?
+The island is even home to the USA's only rainforest.
 It’s no wonder they call it The Island of Enchantment.

 Because Puerto Rico is a US territory, they also use the US dollar.
 That means you don't have to exchange your money, and you don’t have to pay foreign transaction fees when using your credit or debit cards.
 Essentially, traveling to Puerto Rico couldn't be easier—some cellular carriers don’t even charge roaming.

 One of the worst disasters in US history, Hurricane Maria claimed the lives of over 3,000 American citizens in 2017.
 And despite well-publicized issues with federal relief efforts, Puerto Rico has since largely recovered from the tragedy (aside from some very remote areas of the island).

 You may have read about recent Puerto Rico earthquakes.
 These largely impacted the south of the island.
 Well-traveled areas like San Juan are perfectly safe to visit.
 And if you have concerns—or if you want an insider's perspective—you can always message one of our trip planners before booking your trip.

 Which brings us to an important point: